-If, after you have checked for both of these possibilities and your SQM still won't display a reading under normal operating conditions, contact Unihedron for further information and a possible replacement.
+If, after you have checked for both of these possibilities and your SQM-L still won't display a reading under normal operating conditions, contact Unihedron for further information and a possible replacement.

-I don't know how to make sure the SQM is off.
+I don't know how to make sure the SQM-L is off.

-The SQM functions in such a way that it is only temporarily on and turns itself off automatically.
+The SQM-L functions in such a way that it is only temporarily on and turns itself off automatically.
 This is a design feature to maximize battery life.
 The readings don't repeat exactly.

-Are you pointing the SQM in the same direction each time?
-Under dark conditions, you must keep the SQM pointed in the same direction until the reading appears on the LED display.
+Are you pointing the SQM-L in the same direction each time?
+Under dark conditions, you must keep the SQM-L pointed in the same direction until the reading appears on the LED display.

-Your SQM must be pointed at an altitude greater than 40 degrees above the horizon or you may detect light directly from surface light sources (cars, buildings, streetlights).
+Your SQM-L must be pointed at an angle sufficiently high above the horizon that it will not detect light directly from terrestrial sources (cars, buildings, streetlights).
 It is normally the zenith sky brightness which is measured.